Freilassing station: Rail services

-Freilassing station is served by EuroCity services operated by Deutsche Bahn, in cooperation with the Austrian Federal Railways.
+Freilassing station is served by Inter City Express and EuroCity services operated by Deutsche Bahn, in cooperation with the Austrian Federal Railways.
 It is also served by local trains operated by Meridian (a subsidiary of Bayerische Oberlandbahn) to Munich, Salzburg and Rosenheim and by Südostbayernbahn to Mühldorf.
 The local trains on the line to Berchtesgaden are operated by Berchtesgadener Land Bahn (as line S 4 of the Salzburg S-Bahn) and by the Salzburg S-Bahn (as line S 3, which also continues to Salzburg Central Station in Austria).
+In the 2026 timetable, the following services stopped at the station: